Overview

 The Dallas Fight Club amateur boxing program is highly structured and quite demanding, requiring discipline, commitment, and attention to detail.
 This is in consideration that club members will participate in athletic competition which, if held within the United States, is to be conducted in cooperation with and run under the auspices of USA Boxing Inc.

-A non-profit organization overseen by the United States Olympic Committee, USA Boxing affords properly licensed athlete’s 8-40 years of age [40+ for Masters Boxers] necessary medical insurance and therefore the opportunity to participate in competitive based training or sanctioned events.
+A non-profit organization overseen by the United States Olympic Committee, USA Boxing affords properly licensed athlete’s 8-40 years of age [41+ for Masters Boxers] necessary medical insurance and therefore the opportunity to participate in competitive based training or sanctioned events.

-However, whether an individual reaches amateur boxing’s highest level or not isn’t the most pressing of concerns.
+That said, whether an individual reaches amateur boxing’s highest level or not isn’t the most pressing of concerns.
 What is of prime importance is that we encourage youth and young adults to become their absolute best, striving for excellence in all pursuits whether in or out of the ring.

 Program Benefits